-- REACH SCHOOL this does not mean out of reach, it just means that the school may be more selective (look at the percent of applicants admitted) and your academic record may be on the lower end of what the college typically accepts.
+- REACH SCHOOL a reach school does not mean out of reach, it just means that the school may be more selective (look at the percent of applicants admitted) and your academic record may be on the lower end of what the college typically accepts.
 In other words, you may be admitted to this school.
-We recommend at least 1-2 applications to reach schools - MATCH SCHOOL typically, at a match school, your academic record will be similar to the "average" student admitted to this school.
+We recommend at least 1-2 applications to reach schools. - TARGET SCHOOL typically, at a target school, your academic record will be similar to the "average" student admitted to this school.
 In other words, you are likely to be admitted.
-We recommend at least 2 applications to match schools. - SAFETY SCHOOL a safety school will usually have either open enrollment (meaning anyone who submits a completed application is admitted) or will be considered a "less selective" institution.
+We recommend at least 2 applications to target schools. - LIKELY SCHOOL a likely school will usually have either open enrollment (meaning anyone who submits a completed application is admitted) or will be considered a "less selective" institution.
 Your academic record will exceed the institution's requirements and averages for students admitted.
 In other words, you will almost definitely be admitted.
-We recommend at least 1 application to a safety school.
+We recommend at least 1 application to a likely school.